srl-labs/sros-anysec-macsec-lab/README.md

 ### Test 2 - Disable ANYSec at PE1 and PE2

+Note: Use the VPRN service for this test.
+Wireshark correctly decodes ICMP for VPRN but not for L2 Services.
+You can still use VLL and VPLS and see packet in clear but ICMP Header will not be decoded.

 Upon Disable ANYSec verify ping is still working but unecripted.
 Re-enable ANYSec and verify traffic is encrypted again.